 As we walked around the building, we saw a number of photographers in the middle of photo shoots.
 With the natural light, a ballerina dressed in black stood out in stark comparison.
 A lingerie model strutted across the floor while cameras snapped.
 A traveling choir posed for a CD cover photo.

 This glass and steel structure was made with more than 12,500 tons of specially designed structural steel.
 (That’s equal to the mass of 800 average sized school buses, according to The Port Authority of NY/NJ.)

 The longest rafter or “wing” of the Oculus is about 200 feet.
-It occupies approximately 800-thousand square feet in total.
-It has more than 78-thousand square feet of multi-level retail shops and dining.
-The mezzanine roof is supported by what’s called the “Vierendeel Truss,” which weighs over 270 tons.
+It occupies approximately 800,000 square feet in total.
+It has more than 78,000 square feet of multi-level retail shops and dining.
+The mezzanine roof is supported by what’s called the “Vierendeel Truss,” which weighs more than 270 tons.
 As big as it seems, it’s the city’s third-largest transportation spot.

 From the inside of this terminal, you can easily access multiple spots without leaving the building.
 Stand in line inside for One World Observatory.
 Use the internal entrance to the Winter Garden at Brookfield Place.
 Walk through the mall and exit the other side to get a view of the Hudson River and New Jersey.
 Or grab a bite at Eataly’s downtown location.